Dr Graham Jones FSA, FRHistS, FRGS

 My second, academic career began in 1996 after the award of my PhD.
-I went straight from school into newspapers, earning awards as a reporter, sub-editor, editor, and manager, and working on national and regional daily and weekly titles in the UK and for short periods abroad.
-Currently I'm Research Associate in the University of Oxford School of Geography and the Environment, and Assistant to Dr Jack Langton at St John's College, where we have been working together since 2003 on the history and geography of English and Welsh Forests.
+In 1961 I had gone straight from school into newspapers, earning awards over the next three decades as successively reporter, sub-editor, editor, and manager, and working on national and regional daily and weekly titles in the UK and for short periods abroad.
+In autumn 2022, with the term of my Research Associateship in the University of Oxford School of Geography and the Environment complete, I became a member of Kellogg College, a postgraduate college and the most diverse and interdisciplinary in the university, in training as an archaeologist.
+I remain Assistant to Dr Jack Langton at St John’s College, where we have been working together since 2003 on the history and geography of English and Welsh Forests and Chases.
 The work has been supported by the College, Special Research Project grants by the Marc Fitch Fund, in 2007 and 2014, and the British Academy.
 Together we edited Forests and Chases of England and Wales, c.
 1500 to c.
-1850: Towards a survey and analysis (Oxford, St John's College, 2005, distributed by Oxbow Books) and a companion volume, Forests and Chases of Medieval England and Wales, c.
+1850: Towards a survey and analysis (Oxford, St John’s College, 2005, distributed by Oxbow Books) and a companion volume, Forests and Chases of Medieval England and Wales, c.
 1000- c.
 1500, published in 2008, revised 2010.

-At the same time my doctoral field of study, saints' cults and particularly the dedications of churches and other places of religious devotion, continues to fascinate.
+My doctoral field of study, saints’ cults and particularly the dedications of churches and other places of religious devotion, set in the context of locality, region, and culture, continues in parallel.
 My monograph Saints in the Landscape (Stroud, Tempus, 2007) is the first comprehensive overview of religious dedications in Great Britain from the point of view of history, geography, and culture, and follows an edited volume, Saints of Europe: Studies towards a survey of cults and culture (Donington, Shaun Tyas, 2003).

-My doctoral research was carried out part-time, and from 1994 full-time at the University of Leicester, in the Department of (now Centre for) English Local History, where I am proud to be an Honorary Visiting Fellow.
-The interdisciplinary approach of 'the Leicester School' has much to commend it, and I had the added fortune to have Professor Charles Phythian-Adams, a former student of the great W. G. Hoskins (author of The Making of the English Landscape) as my supervisor.
-As a full time student there was the added stimulus of Harold Fox, Keith Snell, and Dave Postles' MA lectures, plus cross-departmental work with colleagues in History, Archaeology, Art History, Museum Studies, and English.
+My doctoral research was carried out at first part-time, and from 1994 full-time at the University of Leicester, in the Department of (now Centre for) English Local History, where I was proud to be an Honorary Visiting Fellow for long after gaining my PhD.
+The interdisciplinary approach of ‘the Leicester School’ has much to commend it, and I had the added fortune to have Professor Charles Phythian-Adams, a former student of the great W. G. Hoskins (author of The Making of the English Landscape) as my supervisor.
+As a full-time student there was the added stimulus of Harold Fox, Keith Snell, and Dave Postles’ MA lectures, plus cross-departmental work with colleagues in History, Archaeology, Art History, Museum Studies, and English.

 Building on my doctoral survey of ‘Church dedications and landed units of lordship and administration in the pre-Reformation diocese of Worcester’, a Leverhulme Special Research Fellowship (1997-9) allowed me to extend the dataset, by then expanded to include locales of devotion such as altars and lights, hospitals and abbeys, mountains and springs, to the area of the medieval diocese of Lincoln.
 To the total of 15 counties I was able to add those of Wales during tenure of the Stott Fellowship in the University of Wale, awarded in 1999.
 Based in the university’s Centre for Advanced Welsh and Celtic Studies, I computerised and supplemented the Parochiale Wallicanum and assisted Professor John Koch in the preparation of an Atlas of Celtic Studies.
 In 2016 I completed coverage of the diocese of Norwich – 3,500 records.